xoidlabs/xoid/docs/api/use.md

 `use` function does one of two things:
 - Grab "useables" of an atom
-- Grab subtrees of an atom (Use them as sub-atoms)
+- Use a subtree of an atom as a sub-atom

 When used without the second argument, it grabs the "useables" of an atom.
-Note that useables are defined by the second argument of `create` function.
+Useables are defined by the second argument of `create` function.

 ```js
 import { create, use } from 'xoid'